philiprniu/salado-youth-football-site/about.md

 title: "About Us"
 ---

-Salado Youth Football and Cheer is built by the community, for the community.
+We are Salado Youth Football and Cheer, serving our local athletes and families.